-Undergraduate Minor - 30 credits in mathematics which must include MT 134, 135, 136; 10 credits numbered 222 or higher; 5 credits number 310 or higher.
+Undergraduate Minor - 30 credits in mathematics which must include MT 134, 135, 136; 15 credits of approved mathematics courses numbered 222 or higher.
 (15 credit hours must be taken at Seattle University.)

-NOTE: For all of the above programs, courses numbered 300 or above require that all prerequisite Mathematics courses be completed with a grade of C or better.
+NOTE: For all of the above programs, courses numbered 300 or above require that all prerequisite mathematics courses be completed with a grade of C or better.